 People often make the mistake of starting with the design and shifting the content around to match.
 A better way is to collate all your content, develop the structure then think about the design when you know of everything that needs to be included.
 Functionality is anything that has a function for example email newsletter sign-up or a contact form.
 Specific requirements covers anything that isn’t strictly off-the-shelf e.g. a message board or a booking facility.
 4. Marketing

 You publish your website and promote it through networking, word of mouth, on your business card, you direct people to it through emails but how do you know what content people are looking at and where they are spending their time?
 We install Google Analytics on every website we build, it is a FREE tool from Google and helps you find out much more than you will ever need to know!
 Have you found any useful tools that could help others, plan, organise or build their website?
-Share your finds here: In July 2018 Google is going to release a new Chrome interface which will also highlight sites that have not been migrated to https.
-But what exactly is the difference between http and https and how will Chromes new interface affect your website and business?
+Share your finds here: |

 PrescriptionMedicated news to revive you and your business.
 Categories